🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Campaign Monitor's simple above-the-fold.

-Thankfully they do provide all the info a visitor needs below the fold and they enabled a sticky bar at the top so the call to action button is always in clear view.
+Thankfully they do provide all the info a visitor needs below the fold and they enabled a sticky bar at the top so the CTA button is always in clear view.

 B2B landing pages - campaign monitor sticky cta